JacobMDavidson/JacobMDavidson.github.io/_posts/webapps/2016-07-06-aasmsleeptmpro.md

 *Patient Tasks*

-Physicians can assign various tasks that the wish their patients to complete prior to any telemedicine encounter.
-Through these tasks physicians can assign reading material, questionnaires, etc. Patients are then requested to acknowledge that they have completed the task.
+Physicians can assign various tasks that they wish their patients to complete prior to any telemedicine encounter.
+Through these tasks physicians can assign reading material, questionnaires, etc., and patients are requested to acknowledge that they have completed the task.

 *Access Patient Health information*